xrdocs/application-hosting/_tutorials/2016-05-22-xr-toolbox-ios-xr-vagrant.md

 >
 **IOS-XR Vagrant is currently in Private Beta**
 >
-To download the box, please browse to the following link:
+To download the box, please browse to the following page:
 [IOS-XR Vagrant Private-Beta]({{ site.url }}/getting-started/iosxr-vagrant-beta)
 >
 You will be notified of the link to download the box.